Halleck45/BDDWizard/README.md

     wget https://github.com/Halleck45/BDDWizard/raw/master/build/bdd-wizard.phar
     php bdd-wizard.phar --features=/path/of/features --reports=/path/of/junit-format/results

+Options :
-PHP BuiltIn server will listen on http://localhost:8001 (change it with the `--server` option).
+--features : the path to your *.feature files, required name for the parent folder is "features" --results : the path to the junit format results, required name for the destination folder is "results" PHP BuiltIn server will listen on http://localhost:8001 (change it with the `--server` option).

 # Requirements